 Our 'mission' is to RAISE awareness and contribute much needed funds for children's DIPG brain tumour research which is so woefully underfunded.
-The facts are inescapable and there is no direct Government funding for DIPG research, we simply must provide the pre-clinical research required for translation and adoption within the clinical setting.
+The facts are inescapable and there is no direct Government funding for DIPG research, we must provide the pre-clinical data required for translation to the patient and adoption within the clinical setting.
 As with any medical research development it is a long and costly endeavour.

-During 2018 the charity continued to monitor its existing grants/projects made in 2017, including the second-year funding of study at Stanford University (US), and the continued biology/profiling support pledged to the 'Institute of Cancer Research' in Sutton (UK) for patients enrolled on the UK BIOMEDE clinical trial for DIPG.
+During 2019 the charity continued to monitor its existing grants/projects made in 2018, including the study at Stanford University (US), and the continued biology/profiling support pledged to the 'Institute of Cancer Research' in Sutton (UK) for patients enrolled on the UK BIOMEDE clinical trial for DIPG, the full quantity of 40 patients is now complete.
 We continued to evaluate in detail the clinical landscape and funding opportunities attached to emerging therapies, still identifying new potential trends and funding needs.
-We have continued to build on the links with our DIPG 'community' with sadly increasing communication from new affected families for advice regarding treatment and fundraising, our networks and contact base within the research community has also expanded to other UK academia.
+We have continued to build on the links with our DIPG 'community' with sadly increasing communication from new affected families for advice regarding treatment and fundraising.

-Objectives and Activities (continued) Grant making policy
+Objectives and Activities (continued) What is DIPG?